cjlee112/bjjdb/basics.rst

 :transition:
   :from: side_control:A
   :to: knee_on_belly:A
+  :opportunity:
+    you're able to pin his collar and hip to burst up to knee on belly
   :video: youtube:q6S2Qd9PdNI

   * from standard side control, control his lapel with hand behind his neck, and his hips with hand on his far-side hip.
-  * bring your knee onto his belly by bringing your weight briefly onto your hands (pinning him down while you bring your knee up).
+  * explode up to knee on belly by bringing your weight briefly onto your hands (pinning him down while you bring your knee up).
+  * apply even more pressure to his belly by lifting both control points with your arms.
   * post your other leg wide for stability.

 :submission: